ibm-cloud-docs/vpc/lb-overview.md

 A private application load balancer is accessible through your private subnets that you configured to create the load balancer.

-Similar to a public application load balancer, your private application load balancer service instance is assigned an FQDN.
+Similar to a public application load balancer, your private application load balancer instance is assigned an FQDN.
 However, this domain name is registered with one or more private IP addresses.

 {{site.data.keyword.cloud_notm}} operations might change the number and value of your assigned private IP addresses over time, based on maintenance and scaling activities.
 The back-end virtual server instances hosting your application must run in the same region, and under the same VPC.